 - Place the strap around your wrist. - When shooting, keep your arms close to your body and hold the camera securely to prevent it from moving.
-Do not rest your fingers on the flash.
+If you have raised the flash, do not rest your fingers on it.

 Charging the Battery Pack